JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

    snakemake --profile profiles/hpc --configfile /path/to/your/config.yaml -c 20
    ```

+  Additionally it is recommended to add `--directory path-to-your-working-directory` where all the logs and snakemake internal artifacts should be saved.
+This avoids possible conflicts between different studies.

 ## Output

 When the simulation completes, results will be available in your base directory.
 See the [Outputs Documentation](outputs.md) for details on interpreting the results.